 We’ve prepared 17 effective approaches to improve your app’s user engagement.
 Some are suitable for every category of mobile app, while some apply only to a certain type of app.
 You can estimate the usefulness of each approach according to the specifics of your mobile app and test how it works in practice.
+Let's look at ways to increase app engagement.

 - App store visuals